 — Murrayfield Community Council 2014 Roseburn Action Plan

 The Cycle Route Proposal would bring wider pavements, additional pedestrian crossings — features that would attract shoppers to the area and boost local businesses.
-The latest draft revised design preserves the majority of the loading and parking, and at the same time opens up new business opportunities from passing cycle trade.
+The preliminary design preserves the majority of the loading and parking, and at the same time opens up new business opportunities from passing cycle trade.
 Read more

 We are are growing city, with potentially an astonishing 22% population growth over the next 20 years.
 As the petition against the Cycle Route points out, we have car dominated traffic (over 75% on West Coates), each car carrying only 1.2 people.
 Our City is at risk of grinding to a halt with congestion, parking problems and pollution.